Richard Nasser | Founder Profile

 Who is Richard Nasser?

-Richard Nasser is the founder of Inspector Roofing and Restoration, a Georgia roofing expert, Haag Certified Inspector, Xactimate Level 1 certified professional, FAA Part 107 drone operator, author, and creator of Inspector Roofing Protocols™, Claim Verifiability™, and The File Is the Product™.
+Richard Nasser is the founder of Inspector Roofing and Restoration, a Georgia roofing expert, Haag Certified Inspector, Xactimate Level 1 certified professional, FAA Part 107 drone operator, author, business systems builder, and creator of Inspector Roofing Protocols™, Claim Verifiability™, and The File Is the Product™.

 What makes Richard Nasser a roofing expert?

-Richard’s roofing expertise is based on inspection-first roof documentation, forensic roof inspection methods, roof claim evidence organization, storm damage evaluation, roof repairability review, credentialed inspection training, aerial documentation, and the creation of reviewer-readable roofing frameworks.
+Richard’s expertise comes from inspection-first roof documentation, forensic roof inspection methods, roof claim evidence organization, storm damage evaluation, repairability review, credentialed inspection training, aerial documentation, and reviewer-readable roofing frameworks.

 What is Inspector Roofing Protocols™?

-Inspector Roofing Protocols™ is Richard Nasser’s documentation-first roofing system for organizing roof inspection evidence, storm context, claim file structure, repairability notes, scope logic, and homeowner-facing roof decisions.
+Inspector Roofing Protocols™ is Richard’s documentation-first roofing system for organizing inspection evidence, storm context, claim file structure, repairability notes, scope logic, and homeowner-facing roof decisions.

 What is Claim Verifiability™?